Schrausser/EMDA_Treatment/README.md

 ## EMDA_Treatment

-MS QBasic source to demonstrate the affect-reducing effect of the clinical method lateral eye movement (EMD) as implemented by Schrausser et al. (1994, 2022, respectively).
+MS QBasic source to demonstrate the affect-reducing effect of the clinical method lateral eye movement (EMDR) as implemented by Schrausser et al. (1994, 2022, respectively).

 **References**